OPERATION

 Backpack

 A good backpack is NON-NEGOTIABLE!
 This is the the venue you will use to carry your gear on your back.
 Your pack can make or break your entire backpacking experience, therefore it’s super important to pick the right one.
 There are certain aspects to look for when purchasing your back including: fit, comfort, capacity, and features.
-When on the hunt for the best backpacking pack, we took into account all of these points and ended up with the packs below.
+When on the hunt for the best backpacking pack, we took into account all of these points and ended up with these men’s and women’s Osprey packs below.
 We LOVE them and couldn’t recommend them more!

 Women's osprey backpacking pack